 M.Sc.
-Chemistry/M. Sc.(Hons.)
-Chemistry (Semester-II) CH 411/MHCH 411: Physical Chemistry-II Quantum Chemistry
+Chemistry/M. Sc.
+Chemistry (Under the Honours Scheme) (Semester-II)

+CH 411/MHCH 411 Physical Chemistry-II

+Quantum Chemistry

-- I. Examiner will make five sections of paper namely Section-I, II, III, IV and V - Examiner will set total of NINE questions comprising ONE compulsory question of short II. answer type covering whole syllabi and TWO questions from each unit. - Section-I will consist of nine short questions carrying 1 Mark each.
-III. - Section-II, III, IV and V of paper will consist of EIGHT questions in total having TWO IV. questions from each unit of the syllabus and each question carry 7 Marks. - The students are required to attempt FIVE questions in all, taking ONE Compulsory V. question of section-I and one question from each section i.e. II, III, IV and V.
+- I. Examiner will make five sections of paper namely Section-I, II, III, IV and V - II.
+Examiner will set total of NINE questions comprising ONE compulsory question of short answer type covering whole syllabi and TWO questions from each unit. - III.
+Section-I will consist of nine short questions carrying 1 Mark each. - IV.
+Section-II, III, IV and V of paper will consist of EIGHT questions in total having TWO questions from each unit of the syllabus and each question carry 7 Marks. - V. The students are required to attempt FIVE questions in all, taking ONE Compulsory question of section-I and one question from each section i.e. II, III, IV and V.